Chash-dot/Hello_Flask_App/README.md

 $ sudo yum install python-pip3

 # Install virtualenv from pip so that the python packages for the flask app will be in isolation.
-$ sudo pip install virtualenv
+$ sudo pip3 install virtualenv

 # Create the project & setup the virtual environment.
 # Create Project